hfmartinez/kubernetes-vagrant/README.md

 vagrant up
 ```

+## Validating the Installation

-3.**Validate the Installation**: After the VMs are up, run the following command to validate the installation:
+After the VMs are up, run the following command to validate the installation:

 ```bash
 vagrant ssh master -c 'kubectl get nodes -o wide'